7 Magical Books Like A Court Of Mist And Fury

 7. Shatter Me

 Shatter Me is a dystopian fantasy romance with a love triangle.
 The story follows a girl named Juliet who cannot touch anybody.
 If you so much as touch her skin, you will die.
 She steals all of your life force, and you will die.
-So it has landed her in a lot of trouble.
+So, it has landed her in a lot of trouble.
 When the book opens up, she’s in a mental asylum.
 She is handed over to our big bad villain.
 We learn about the world and the uprising.

 Overall, it’s mostly centered on Juliet and this soldier named Adam, who she knew when she was young.
-If you decide to pick it up, remember that it was written ten years ago.
+If you decide to pick it up, remember it was written ten years ago.
 The love triangle would be done a little bit differently.
 We would have some different things going on with Warner.

 I love the side characters and all the delightful things that happened.
 There were a couple of things in there that felt unnecessary.
 Some of these friends are fantastic.
 The writing was not good enough for me.
 If you like smutty romance with a horror twist, that’s your jam.